JamyGolden/plus-ui/readme.markdown

 ## Overview
-NOS (Native OS) UI is a jQuery library containing useful, extensible and easily stylable browser components.
-The idea is to have the custom functionality work as close to native component functionality as possible.
+NOS (Native OS) UI is a jQuery library that helps to create useful, extensible and easily stylable browser components.
+The idea is to have the custom component functionality work as closely to native the component functionality as possible.
 With JavaScript disabled the default component functionality will still work without a problem.

 **View component [example page](http://nativevml.github.io/NOS-UI/)**.